orggue/adidas-zaragoza/container-essentials/docker/05_volumes.md

 ----

 ### docker volume create
-We can also use the `docker volume create` command and specify the `--name` option
+We can also use the `docker volume create` command and specify the `--name` option.
 * Specify a name so you can easily find and identify your volume later

 ```